 Die cutting fabric is a fast way for both beginning and experienced quilters to cut fabric quickly with perfect accuracy.

 Make projects you love quickly!
-Learn piecing, fusible appliqué and finishing techniques that will speed up your work in Bluprint’s Quick & Easy Quilting class with Eleanor Burns.
+Learn piecing, fusible appliqué and finishing techniques that will speed up your work in Craftsy’s Quick & Easy Quilting class with Eleanor Burns.